8 Common Things Older People Fail to Save for Before Retirement

 You may need to pay for eye exams, hearing aids, long-term care, and even annual physical exams.
 If you can’t afford them, your health may decline further, preventing you from fully enjoying retirement.

-Andy Dean/Adobe retired senior couple looking at front of the house
+Andy Dean/Adobe Older couple in front of house

 Some people may only budget for their mortgage and utility bills, but you should take other things into account when planning your retirement.